 I wasn't sure.

-It was your pre your predecessor.
+It was your predecessor.

-To me that's that's at the White House.
+To me, that's at the White House.

-I mean, instead of actually Sean, it was at the Dallas Arbor reading.
+Actually, Sean, it was at the Dallas Arbor Reading.

 It's remarkable.

-I mean, to me that's the smoking gun.
+I mean, to me, that's the smoking gun.

-Then th the fact that you went over all these ledgers and all these notes of his.
+Yeah, the fact that you went over all these ledgers and all these notes of his.

 That was at the reception at the wedding.